 Physical copies of the survey were available upon request.
 We welcome your continued feedback:

-The City conducted public consultations to inform an expanded Free Public Wi-Fi Strategy.
+The City conducted public consultations to inform an expanded Public Wi-Fi Strategy.
 In-person and online public consultations were held throughout May and June 2024.
 The goal of these public consultations was to answer several key questions including:

 • How do you use free public Wi-Fi in City of Toronto spaces?